 The course is limited to 25 participants.
 The board will decide on admissions if more than 25 applications are received.

 Applications for the "CAS HF 2021" course should be submitted by 15 April 2021.
 The board decides on the admission of subsequent applications only in the case of available study places.

 Candidates who successfully complete both modules and pass the performance reviews will be awarded a "Certificate of Advanced Studies in Human Factors in Leadership of the University of Lucerne".

 The fee for the "CAS HF" course is CHF 11,500 (includes examination and certificate fees).
 The fee includes course documentation, access to our electronic learning platform (OLAT) and all administrative services.
 It does not include travel, food or accommodation.

-Applicants for this course should be leaders with a higher education qualification (university, university of applied sciences, university of teacher training).
+Applicants for this programme should be leaders with a higher education qualification (university, university of applied sciences, university of teacher training).
 The board of the programme will decide on eligibility for admission of candidates without a higher education qualification (on submission of dossier).
 All candidates must have the required language skills (one of the national languages plus English).

 Participants with military leadership training (with a minimum “good" grade average in the equivalent training service) are eligible for credits toward corresponding course blocks.
-Those participants without a military background, who have completed relevant units from MIKA are eligible for credits toward corresponding course blocks.
+Those participants without a military background, but who have completed relevant units from MIKA, are eligible for credits toward corresponding course blocks.
 Final decisions on whether previous courses can be converted into extra credits is made by the Board of Management for admission to the study.
 In the case that such a credit is permitted, the cost of the "CAS HF" is reduced as follows:

 - Subaltern officers and participants with no prior military background, who have completed studies commensurate to the course block "Interpersonal Communication”, can deduct three calendar days and CHF 1’500 from the overall study requirements.